faas001/public-api-requests/README.md

 # public-api-requests

-Work in progress - search function currently matchs complete first name only.
+Work in progress - Functionaly complete (pending more testing.)
+Still may add some UX mods for useability

 Demo at https://faas001.github.io/public-api-requests/